-A Bachelor of Fine Arts (BFA) in creative writing would be a studio arts degree (and not a new LITT track within the LITT program) that concentrates on a skill or craft more thoroughly than a traditional BA degree, the BFA usually requiring 80-84 credit hours within the student's field of concentration.
-Generally, like the ARTV BFA, the extra credits would come out of general education requirements-in Stockton's case, ASD classes.
+A Bachelor of Fine Arts (BFA) in creative writing would be a studio arts degree (and not a new LITT track within the LITT program) that concentrates on writing skills and craft more thoroughly than a traditional BA degree with a concentration in creative writing.
+The BFA usually requires 80-84 credit hours within the student's field of concentration.
+Like the ARTV BFA, the extra credits would come out of general education requirements-in Stockton's case, ASD classes.